Recodify/mvvm-4-asp-webforms/README.md

 <li>The performance could be better, it's not telling currently, but once scaled, might be.
 I am aware of quite a few areas where performance of the framework could be improved.</li>

 <li>There is currently a limitation when binding programmatically, which really is best demonstrated by example.
 There is a test which demonstrates the issue in the test suite: <code>NestedCollectionRelativePathTest</code>.</li>

-<li>The test coverage of the framework needs to be expanded significantly.</li>

 <li>Error handling needs improving as well, the design goal of: bindings not throwing exceptions under any circumstances, hasn't been implemented, but my excuse is that with exceptions, the code is easier to debug whilst the framework is still in a development stage....although this could be (and probably is) a cop out.</li>
 </ul>